 The end products of the MPO's work are represented in studies, reports, technical memoranda, data on transportation issues in the region, and the three federally required certification documents discussed above: the LRTP, TIP, and UPWP.
-Because each MPO
+Because each MPO in the country must produce these three major documents to be certified by the federal government as eligible to program federal transportation funds, they are called certification documents.

-Figure 1 illustrates the relationship between the purpose of the MPO and the five functions listed above.
+Figure 1 illustrates the relationship between the purpose of the MPO and the six functions listed above.

 These functions and other responsibilities of MPOs are described in federal laws and associated regulations.
-Transportation planning requirements and specifically the 3C process described earlier, date to the Federal-aid Highway Act of 1962, and are regularly revised.
-The most recent federal transportation legislation is Moving Ahead for Progress in the 21st Century (MAP-21).
+Transportation planning requirements and, specifically, the 3C process described earlier, date to the Federal-aid Highway Act of 1962 and are revised regularly.
+The most recent federal transportation legislation is Fixing America's Surface Transportation Act (FAST Act).